e-money/treasury-delegations/README.md

 # Automated Treasury Delegations

+**Upcoming Changes**
+Due to high demand we'll be adjusting the eligibility requirements from November 2021.
+Only validators with an excess of 1000 NGM at stake through external delegations will be eligible to receive treasury delegations.
+This number is expected to increase over time.

 ## Rationale
 The treasury delegations are intended as a "Universal Basic Income" to help cover validator operating costs.
 As validators have different commission levels, delegations will be adjusted accordingly, so that high commission validators receive a